alvarofe/cassle/README.md

 Introduction
 ============

 The aim of this work is to try validate each TLS-connection with different techniques that exist nowadays.
-We are living in a world that everything is connected through internet and to provide security on this connections the mayority of them use TLS.
+We are living in a world that everything is connected through internet and to provide security on this connections the majority of them use TLS.
 But we have seen how some governments use different aproach to circumvent them.
-Some of this vulnerability can be due to bugs in the implementations, bad deployments ... etc, but one of the vulnerability that this work try to resolve is the bad or poor validation of certificates.
+Some of this vulnerabilities can be due to bugs in the implementations, bad deployments ... etc, but one of the vulnerability that this work try to resolve is the bad or poor validation of certificates.

 Before to send our private data to the other entity, usually in TLS, we have to validate the authenticity of the server with the goal to know that it is who claim it is.
 We have seen how apple failed in this due to the famous goto fail bug  <https://www.imperialviolet.org/2014/02/22/applebug.html>.
 Although is true that this vulnerability is because of a bad implementation is true that if apple had provided other techniques this situation could be discovered before.
 Our goal will be to validate each connection with different techniques because maybe an approach says that our connection is secured but perhaps there is another one that says the opposite providing a better solution.